-Customer-Support Data
+10.5.3 Customer Support Data

-In addition to reviewing web site statistics, it's worth looking to the customer- or technical-support departments to see if they've been capturing and analyzing the problems, questions, and feedback from the customers of your web site or intranet.
-Help-desk operators, call-center representatives, librarians, and administrative assistants can also be rich sources of information; in many large corporations, these are the people to whom customers or employees turn for answers.
+In addition to reviewing web site statistics, it's worth looking to the customer support or technical support department to see if they've been capturing and analyzing the problems, questions, and feedback from the customers of your web site or intranet.
+Help desk operators, call center representatives, librarians, and administrative assistants can also be rich sources of information; in many large corporations, these are the people to whom customers or employees turn for answers.
 That means they are the people who know the questions.